MateusAndrade/use-cep-hook/README.md

 # use-cep-hook :earth_americas: ![npm](https://img.shields.io/npm/v/use-cep-hook)

-This is a simple React Hooks that let you search for a brazillian postal-code on: https://viacep.com.br.
+This is a simple React Hooks that let you search for a brazillian postal-code.

 # Installation